 "Every single part of it was useful, I am really surprised how my perspective towards mindfulness has changed.
 I became more self-reflective, self-aware, and acquired more emotional control through practising all the exercises."

-For both graduate and undergraduate students in all fields.
+All graduate, undergraduate, and professional school students in all fields of study are welcome.
 No prior mindfulness experience is necessary to participate.

 Here you will find a series of mindfulness meditation recordings and reflective exercises to enhance your mindfulness practice.